 The purpose of this program is to support development of high-quality pilot projects that address key questions in the areas of health economics and policy.
-Ideally, these pilot projects will produce data and/or outcomes to support proposals for external funding and/or publication in peer-reviewed journals.
+Ideally, these pilot projects will produce data and/or outcomes to support proposals for external funding.

-The Center is offering a pilot project funding program that will make resources available to researchers for the 2017-2018 academic year.
-Letters of intent are due on February 28, 2017.
+The Center is offering a pilot project funding program that will make resources available to researchers for the 2018-2019 academic year.
+Letters of intent are due March 12, 2018.